 Create a teaming interest

-Post a teaming interest on a federal contract opportunity, set whether you are looking for primes or subs, and let GovTribe generate your anonymous public profile.
+Post a teaming interest on a federal opportunity, IDV, contract vehicle, forecast, or award, set whether you are looking for primes or subs, and let GovTribe generate your anonymous public profile.

-Open the federal contract opportunity you want to team on, click the Teaming tab, and click Post your interest.
+Open the record you want to team on, click Teaming in the page header, and click Post your interest.

 Teaming is available to GovTribe accounts where the feature has been enabled.
 See Choose the right GovTribe plan for plan details.